 Now, on top of our Deployment, we want a Service to encapsulate it.
-Similarly, as before we need a file, hello-service.yaml that will hold the details of our service specification.
-Since the formatting of this file is important as Kubernetes validates JSON/YAML files before deployment, we will run the following command to directly fetch the file,
+Similarly, as before we need a file, dead-drop-service.yaml that will hold the details of our service specification.
+Since the formatting of this file is important as Kubernetes validates YAML files before deployment, we will run the following command to directly fetch the file, wget https://gitlab.liu.se/valco79/dead-drop/-/raw/main/K8s%20Files/dead-dropservice.yaml

-'''

-wget https://www.ida.liu.se/~TDDC88/labs/Labs2023/Lab2/helloservice.yaml

-'''